 STREAT has a passionate, active and committed Board, that not only understands its responsibilities under the Corporations Act and takes ultimate responsibility for all matters relating to the running of STREAT, but that does so in strong partnership with STREAT’s management.

-The Board comprises directors with expertise across key areas including community development, psychology, hospitality, social enterprise, business, vocational training, law and accountancy.
+The Board comprises directors with expertise across key areas including community development, psychology, youth mental health, hospitality, social enterprise, business, vocational training, law and accountancy.

 Rebecca (Bec) Scott

 For two years Bec was the Vice-President of KOTO, a hospitality training program and social enterprise for street youth in Hanoi.
 Prior to this she worked for a decade in management positions at CSIRO, Australia’s premier science research organisation (roles included Corporate Social Responsibility and Ethics Manager, Internal Communication Manager and National Coordinator of CSIRO’s Double Helix Science Club).
 Prior to this she won a scholarship to the Australian National University and traveled Australia as part of the Shell Questacon Science Circus.

 Bec has founded a number of large interdisciplinary programs (particularly international science art programs) and helped establish the ACT Film Makers’ Network.
 For six years she has been on the Board of the Australian Choreographic Centre.
 In 2005 she was awarded the Vincent Fairfax Fellowship, an 18-month program to further develop outstanding young Australians who have demonstrated strong ethical leadership.

 Bec is passionate about the role that governments, NGOs, businesses and community groups can play together in poverty reduction and sustainable development.
 She feels strongly about environmental and social issues, and particularly those associated with food production, hunger and homelessness.
 She has a Masters in International and Community Development.